aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-documents/formatting-pdf-document/_index.md

 ### Set Default Font Name while Saving PDF

 When a PDF document contains fonts, which are not available in the document itself and on the device, API replaces these fonts with the default font.
-When font is available (is installed on the device or is embedded into the document), output PDF should have the same font (should not be replaced with default font).
+If the font is available (installed on the device or embedded into the document), the output PDF should have the same font (should not be replaced with the default font).
 The value of the default font should contain the name of the font (not the path to the font files).
 We have implemented a feature to set default font name while saving a document as PDF.
 Following code snippet can be used to set default font:

 ```python